Waukesha's #1 Choice for Used Tires

 What to Look Out For in a Used Tire

-• Tread depth: Bring along a tire tread depth gauge and check the depth on the middle of the tire and the outside edges.
+- Tread depth: Bring along a tire tread depth gauge and check the depth in the middle of the tire and the outside edges.
 Take measurements at several points around the circumference of the tires.
 Steer clear of any used tires with a tread depth of 2/32” or less anywhere on the tread.
 (New tires have a tread depth of 10/32" to 12/32", so if you find used tires with this tread depth it's a major score.)

-• Damage and Defects: Look and feel for any signs of tears or damage on the inside and outside of the tire.
+- Damage and Defects: Look and feel for any signs of tears or damage on the inside and outside of the tire.
 A flashlight will help you spot any tire plugs on the inside of the tire, but you’ll be able to feel dimples or small impressions where patches or plugs have been used to repair a puncture.
 You’ll also want to inspect the bead of the tire for any signs of breakage or damage.

-• Dry Rot: As tires age, they often develop small cracks in the rubber on the sidewall.
+- Dry Rot: As tires age, they often develop small cracks in the rubber on the sidewall.
 This is dry rot.
 If you see cracking, the tire is too old to be trusted on the road.

 Milwaukee Drivers Save On Quality Used Tires From B&M Auto Sales & Parts